What qualities are you looking for in applicants?

 At a minimum, an applicant should hold a bachelor’s degree (or have comparable work experience).
 All applicants should have at least five years of professional or management experience.

 How long does it take to complete the program?

-The Certificate Program consists of a virtual orientation on June 27th, five days of in-person classes September 11-15th, optional virtual classes from October to December, and completion of the capstone leadership project, which will be due on December 15th.
+The Certificate Program consists of five days of in-person classes September 11-15th in Washington DC, optional virtual classes from October to December, and completion of the capstone leadership project, which will be due on December 15th.

 When are classes held?

 The Certificate Program is held on September 11-15, 2023.
 Class begins at 9:00am eastern time and ends at 5:00pm eastern time.

 The in-person classes will be held at Georgetown University, 500 1st Street NW, Washington, DC 20001.
 The optional virtual classes will be held online via Zoom.

 What types of people are enrolled?